wp-plugins/mailchimp-for-wp/readme.txt

 == Screenshots ==

-1. **Premium only:** Design beautiful sign-up forms using the form CSS designer.
+1. Simple or advanced sign-up forms that blend in with your theme.
+2. A sign-up checkbox in your comment form is an amazing conversion booster.
+3. A simple form in the footer of the Twenty Thirteen theme.
-2. Add a sign-up checkbox to various places on your website.
+4. Add sign-up checkboxes to various places on your site.
+Easy-peasy.
-3. An example sign-up checkbox.
-4. An example sign-up form in my footer on dannyvankooten.com.
-More [MailChimp sign-up form examples](http://dannyvankooten.com/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link) are available on my website.
-5. **Premium only:** Create multiple AJAX powered sign-up forms.
-6. **Premium only:** Use the field wizard to easily add advanced fields to your form mark-up.
-You don't have to write any HTML, if you want.
+5. Creating sign-up forms is easy.
+The Pro version allows you to create as many form as you like.
+6. Write your own HTML or have it generated for you.
+Many (optional) customization settings are availabl.
-7. **Premium only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
-[Upgrade to the premium version now.](http://dannyvankooten.com/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link)
+7. **Pro only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
+8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 1.4.7 - December 4, 2013 =
+* Fixed: Checkbox width not being reset when loading default CSS.
+* Improved: Views (setting pages) can't be accessed directly anymore.

 = 1.4.6 - November 27, 2013 =
 * Fixed: Incorrect invalid email address notice showing up every time.